 If you use a wheelchair, consider getting a portable ramp, which can be rented or purchased.
 They’re easy to set up when you need them and can fold for convenient storage.

-Try to find one with anti-skid fabric so that there’s secure traction.
+Try to find one with anti-skid tread so that there’s sufficient traction for larger grades.
 Please consult with your physical therapist about an appropriate size and type of ramp for your home entrance.

 13. Open Shelves